dayaftereh/squishy/README.md

 ## Demo

-[Squishy Editor](https://dayaftereh.github.io/squishy) is the last version and published on [Github Pages](https://pages.github.com/).
+[Squishy Editor](https://dayaftereh.github.io/squishy) is the last release and published on [Github Pages](https://pages.github.com/).
+Or use the [Unstable Version](https://dayaftereh.github.io/squishy/latest) from the last build.

 ## Supported Browser